 Main features

 AdBlock is a simplistic ad blocker, but it still offers a variety of features.
-In the settings, you'll find filter lists and customization options.
+In the settings, you'll find custom filter lists and customization options.

 The whitelisting capabilities are fairly straightforward.
-When you click on the extension, you can choose to allow ads on a page or a site.
+When you click on the browser extension, you can choose to allow ads on a page or a site.

 Premium features